stsiwo/e-commerce-starter-kits/mental-note.md

   - don't use "Double" because you cannot define the decimal point (e.g., double value might be 3.699999999999999733546474089962430298328399658203125)
     - use BigDecimal

+## Security

+## git-secrets

+Check your git repo contains sensitive data that you specify as pattern.

+### Prerequisite

+  1. cloen git-secrets repo from https://github.com/awslabs/git-secrets
+  2. run 'make install'

+### Steps

+  1. go to the target repo where you want to check.
+  2. add any pattern you want (e.g., if your db password: XXX, then you can run 'git secrets --add XXX')
+  3. run 'git secrets --scan-history'. this check the current files and the history
+  4. if it shows any result, remove it.
+If it is in the history, you need to use bfg to delete the history.